Change lives with a gift in your Will

 Deciding what you wish to give

-- The residue of your estate.
-After you have taken care of loved ones, you can leave us the whole or part of what remains of your estate
+- The remainder of your estate.
+After you have taken care of loved ones, you can leave us the whole or part of what remains of your estate.

 - A specific gift in your will.
 You can give a specific amount of money or items such as shares, paintings or property.
-Of course this does not allow for changes in your circumstances or inflation
+However, this does not allow for changes in your circumstances or inflation.

 Why bequests matter